achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 82.Gradio - take input frpm user  https://gradio.app/getting_started

 83. Mito, an editable spreadsheet inside your Jupyter Notebook. - https://trymito.io/

+84.Google Introduces Document AI (DocAI) https://www.marktechpost.com/2020/11/05/google-introduces-document-ai-docai-platform-for-automated-document-processing/

 ***I will be so happy that this repository helps you.
 Thank you for reading.***